S Corporation ESOPs: Administrative Issues

 The ESOP Law Group LLP

-Lynn is a partner at ESOP Law Group, where she focuses her practice on all aspects of ESOPs, including their design, implementation, and operation.
-Her practice includes company, trustee, and shareholder representation in a wide variety of transactions, including leveraged buyouts, corporate stock repurchases, ownership succession transactions, and corporate reorganizations.
-Lynn received her law degree from Stanford Law School, and she has over 20 years of ERISA experience.
+Lynn is a partner at ESOP Law Group, where she focuses her practice on all aspects of ESOPs including the design, implementation, and operation of ESOPs.
+Her practice includes company, trustee, and shareholder representation in a wide variety of ESOP transactions, including leveraged buyouts, corporate stock repurchases, ownership succession transactions, and corporate reorganizations.
+Lynn received her law degree from Stanford Law School.
+She has more than 25 years of employee benefits and ERISA experience.
+She is a frequent speaker on ESOP topics for the NCEO and the ESOP Association.